benf549/CARPdock/README.md

 ### Suggested workflow:

+If you need a starting ligand conformer we would suggest generating a set of conformer candidates by clustering structures from crystallographic data in either the PDB or CSD (Cambridge Structural Database), though a quick alternative is to use RDKit by running `./generate_initial_ligand_conformer.py`

 1. Generate starting poses for a target scaffold with CARPdock
 2. Generate 1-5 sequences for each CARPdock output using LASErMPNN